Duet3D/DuetSoftwareFramework/README.md

 DuetControlServer provides a UNIX socket for inter-process commmunication.
 This socket usually resides in `/var/run/dsf/dcs.sock` .
 For .NET, DSF provides the `DuetAPIClient` class library which is also used internally by the DSF core applications.

-Technical information about the way the communication over the UNIX socket works can be found in the [API description](#api).
+Technical information about the way the communication over the UNIX socket works can be found in the [API Overview](https://github.com/Duet3D/DuetSoftwareFramework/wiki/API-Overview).

 ### Object Model